What Ergonomic Exercises Improve Office Worker Posture?

 A fundamental pattern involves weight shifting between legs every 15-20 minutes, alternating the primary supporting leg while keeping the hips level.
 This movement promotes blood circulation and reduces pressure on the lower back.
 When using an adjustable desk, workers should modify their desk height slightly every hour, raising or lowering it by 1-2 inches to alter arm and shoulder positions.

 The "standing march" is another essential movement pattern, involving gentle knee lifts while standing.
 Perform this exercise for 30 seconds every hour to maintain leg muscle engagement and prevent stiffness.
-Additionally, incorporating calf raises and ankle rotations helps prevent blood pooling in the lower extremities.
+Additionally, incorporating calf raises and ankle rotations helps prevent blood pooling in the lower extremities, similar to techniques used in balance training programs.

 During adjustable desk usage, workers should practise the "reach and rotate" pattern, which involves extending arms forward, then performing controlled upper body rotations.
 This movement helps maintain shoulder mobility and core engagement.
 To prevent hip flexor tightness, users should step back from their desk periodically, performing gentle lunges or hip stretches.